 Yes, God loves you personally and intimately through Jesus in the Holy Spirit.
 Each of us has a way in which we can best grow and serve the Lord in love.

-Vocations are the fundamental ways we are asked to love and from this basic lifestyle we work different jobs/careers such as doctors, pastors, principals, etc.
+Vocations are the fundamental ways we are asked to love, and some include lifelong commitments or promises.
+From this basic lifestyle we work different jobs/careers such as doctors, pastors, principals, etc.

 First, ask God regularly what your vocation is and pray for guidance and insight.
 Secondly, ask Jesus to be part of major decisions that you make in your life to make sure what you desire is what God desires.
-It is also helpful to ask those you trust and respect who live different vocations (married, religious, priests) about the blessings and challenges their vocation.
+Third, ask those you trust and respect who live different vocations (married, religious, priests) about the blessings and challenges their vocation.
 Ask them for guidance as to how they think God might be asking you to love.

-The Vocations Office is here to help people discern their primary vocation throughout the Archdiocese and to specifically work with those interested in joining the Archdiocese of Seattle as a priest and reference others to religious life options in our area.
+The Vocations Office is here to help you discern your primary vocation and to specifically work with those interested in joining the Archdiocese of Seattle as a priest and reference others to religious life options in our area.
 The Vocations Office also provides ongoing formation and resources for our seminarians studying for the Archdiocese of Seattle.
 The primary person in charge of these activities is the Director of Vocations who works on behalf of the Archbishop.

 Continue your life of prayer and stay close to Jesus through the Sacraments of the church.
 Contact your local pastor to discuss possibilities.
-Do research on the internet and by asking priests familiar to you about what they enjoy about the life.
+Do research on the internet and ask priests familiar to you about what they enjoy about their life.
 Attend local discernment nights or vocation camps.
 If serious, ask to meet with a spiritual director through your local pastor.